Cal Turner

 Hurley Calister "Cal" Turner (May 28, 1915 – November 20, 2000) was an American businessman.
 He was the co-founder of Dollar General alongside his father.

 Early life

-Cal Turner was born on May 28, 1915 in Macon County, Tennessee.
+Cal Turner was born on May 28, 1915, in Macon County, Tennessee.
 His father, James Luther Turner, was a traveling salesman who, during the Great Depression, found success selling-off store inventories before the stores had to close down.

 Business career

 Turner co-founded J. L. Turner & Son Wholesale with his father, J.L.
-Turner, in Scottsville, Kentucky in 1939.
+Turner, in Scottsville, Kentucky, in 1939.
 It later became known as Dollar General, a chain of dollar stores.
 He listed it on the New York Stock Exchange in 1968.
 He retired in 1989.
 By the time of his death, it had "4,800 discount stores in 25 states."

 Philanthropy

 Turner endowed the Turner Family Scholarships for Dollar General employees in 1999.

 Personal life

 Turner married Laura Katherine Goad.
-They had four children: Laura Dugas, Cal Turner Jr., Betty Campbell, Steve Turner.
+They had four children: Laura Dugas, Cal Turner Jr., Betty Campbell, and Steve Turner.
 His wife predeceased him in 1988.